Understand the Devastating Impact of the 3-bet in Texas Hold’em

-In aggressive no limit poker games, you’ll often find players reraising an initial opener.
-This action is called a 3-bet in hold’em.
-But what is a 3-bet poker in poker?
-Why do you do it and what are the benefits?
-Read on to find out.
+In aggressive no-limit poker games, it's common for players to reraise after an initial raise.
+This move is known as a 3-bet in Texas hold'em.
+But what exactly is a 3-bet, why should you use it, and what are the advantages?
+Keep reading to learn more!

 What is a 3-bet in poker?